A guide to the teams, players and coaches in the Final Four | New Country 923

 THE COACHES

 Bill Self, Kansas.
-This may be the best coaching job of his Hall of Fame career.
+This may be the best coaching job of his career.

 Jay Wright, Villanova.
 The coolest — and best-dressed — coach in college basketball has changed the game and put the Wildcats in position for a second national title in three years.